 5 Work-Life Balance Tips for Teachers Earning a Master’s

 An advanced degree is a great way to advance your career – especially in the field of education.
 If you’re interested in moving from the classroom into administration and taking your career to the next level, you’ll need a Master’s or Doctorate degree to get you there.
 Most graduate education programs allow you to earn your degree while working full-time – but heading back to school while you’ve already got a full-time job is no walk in the park.
-In order to meet the challenges of grad school while continuing to excel in your teaching position, you’ll need to work harder and smarter.
+In order to meet the challenges of grad school while continuing to excel in your teaching position, you’ll need to find a healthy work-life balance.
 Make the most of your time – and your job – with these tips to organize, strategize and succeed:

 Inform your school that you’re going back to school.
 The first step is to get your administrators and colleagues on your side.
 Most districts encourage teachers to pursue higher degrees and improve their teaching skills.
 Getting those “higher-ups” on board with your plans from the start is important for fostering communication and building good relationships.
 Letting your fellow teachers know your plans is also essential, especially if you need to rely on someone to cover an after-school obligation so you can leave a little early on exam day, for instance.